Deepfake: Social science and humanities approaches to deepfakes

-In cinema studies, deepfakes demonstrate how "the human face is emerging as a central object of ambivalence in the digital age".
+In cinema studies, deepfakes illustrate how how "the human face is emerging as a central object of ambivalence in the digital age".
 Video artists have used deepfakes to "playfully rewrite film history by retrofitting canonical cinema with new star performers".
-Film scholar Christopher Holliday analyses how the switching out gender and race of performers in familiar movie scenes destabilise gender classifications and categories.
-The idea of "queering" deepfakes is also discussed in Oliver M. Gingrich's discussion of media artworks that use deepfakes to reframe gender, including British artist Jake Elwes' Zizi: Queering the Dataset, an artwork that uses deepfakes of drag queens to intentionally play with gender.
+Film scholar Christopher Holliday analyses how altering the gender and race of performers in familiar movie scenes destabilizes gender classifications and categories.
+The concept of "queering" deepfakes is also discussed in Oliver M. Gingrich's discussion of media artworks that use deepfakes to reframe gender, including British artist Jake Elwes' Zizi: Queering the Dataset, an artwork that uses deepfakes of drag queens to intentionally play with gender.
 The aesthetic potentials of deepfakes are also beginning to be explored.
-Theatre historian John Fletcher notes that early demonstrations of deepfakes are presented as performances, and situates these in the context of theatre, discussing "some of the more troubling paradigm shifts" that deepfakes represent as a performance genre.
+Theatre historian John Fletcher notes that early demonstrations of deepfakes are presented as performances, and situates these in the context of theater, discussing "some of the more troubling paradigm shifts" that deepfakes represent as a performance genre.

-Philosophers and media scholars have discussed the ethics of deepfakes especially in relation to pornography.
-Media scholar Emily van der Nagel draws upon research in photography studies on manipulated images to discuss verification systems that allow women to consent to uses of their images.
+Philosophers and media scholars have discussed the ethical implications of deepfakes in the dissemination of disinformation.
+Amina Vatreš from the Department of Communication Studies at the University of Sarajevo identifies three factors contributing to the widespread acceptance of deepfakes, and where its greatest danger lies: 1) convincing visualization and auditory support, 2) widespread accessibility, and 3) the inability to draw a clear line between truth and falsehood.
+Another area of discussion on deepfakes is in relation to pornography made with deepfakes.

 Beyond pornography, deepfakes have been framed by philosophers as an "epistemic threat" to knowledge and thus to society.
 There are several other suggestions for how to deal with the risks deepfakes give rise beyond pornography, but also to corporations, politicians and others, of "exploitation, intimidation, and personal sabotage", and there are several scholarly discussions of potential legal and regulatory responses both in legal studies and media studies.
+In addition, foresight researchers have explored the future of deepfake technology using Causal Layered Analysis (CLA) to examine its myths, metaphors, and societal implications for digital trust, governance, and ethical foresight.
 In psychology and media studies, scholars discuss the effects of disinformation that uses deepfakes, and the social impact of deepfakes.

-While most English-language academic studies of deepfakes focus on the Western anxieties about disinformation and pornography, digital anthropologist Gabriele de Seta has analysed the Chinese reception of deepfakes, which are known as huanlian, which translates to "changing faces".
-The Chinese term does not contain the "fake" of the English deepfake, and de Seta argues that this cultural context may explain why the Chinese response has been more about practical regulatory responses to "fraud risks, image rights, economic profit, and ethical imbalances".
+While most English-language academic studies of deepfakes focus on the Western anxieties about disinformation and pornography, digital anthropologist Gabriele de Seta has analyzed the Chinese reception of deepfakes, which are known as huanlian, which translates to "changing faces".
+The Chinese term does not contain the "fake" of the English deepfake, and de Seta argues that this cultural context may explain why the Chinese response has centered on practical regulatory measures to "fraud risks, image rights, economic profit, and ethical imbalances".